 Sam’s No. 3 (Lighter) Kickin’ Green Chili is a lighter, copycat recipe from Sam’s No. 3 in Denver, Colorado!

-Saturday, we drove a couple hours east to spend the day with Ben’s family that lives out in Cedar Rapids, then today we used the drizzly skies and cool temps as an excuse to hang out at home, get some laundry done, and COOK FALL THINGS like Sam’s No. 3 Kickin’ Green Chili!
+This weekend’s drizzly skies and cool temps gave Ben and me an excuse to hang out at home, get some laundry done, and COOK FALL THINGS like Sam’s No. 3 Kickin’ Green Chili!

 Luckily the recipe for Sam’s famous chili, which I used to smother the cheesy breakfast burrito I ordered at the restaurant, is available on the Food Network’s website, except, oh right, it’s big enough to feed an army and contains THREE STICKS OF BUTTER.